wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-use-sqoop.md

 		Write-Host "Done" -ForegroundColor Green

 5. Click **Run Script** or press **F5** to run the script.
-6. Use the [<!-- deleted by customization preview portal --><!-- keep by customization: begin -->Management Portal<!-- keep by customization: end -->][azure-management-portal] to examine the tables and clustered indexes.
+6. Use the [preview portal][azure-management-portal] to examine the tables and clustered indexes.

 **For SQL Server**